Drax: The largest biomass power station in the world

 The Drax Group is also involved in business energy supply, is one of the ‘big six’, and is especially well-known and successful under the Opus Energy brand.

 Use our business energy comparison service to compare suppliers like Drax to get the best deal possible for your business needs.
-Choose between green business energy contracts, improved customer service, or cheaper commercial electricity rates.
+Choose between green business energy tariffs, improved customer service, or cheaper commercial electricity rates.

 Drax Power Station – FAQs